 I don’t know why I had such a poor opinion of Romania before visiting.
-I was expecting it be more like the Balkans and less like Central Europe.
-I was thinking it would be more than a little rough around the edges but in actual fact the cities are much like elsewhere in Europe with their beautiful historic centres, delicious traditional and modern cuisine plus some very cool castles.
+I was expecting it to be more like the Balkans and less like Central Europe.
+I was thinking it would be more than a little rough around the edges but in actual fact, the cities are much like elsewhere in Europe with their beautiful historic centres, delicious traditional and modern cuisine plus some very cool castles.

 It wasn’t long after moving to Europe that I became ‘castled out’.
 What was once one of my favourite touristy things to do, visiting castles dropped off my itineraries as they all started to look much the same to my weary tourist eyes.

 But after a few years of castle-free travel and hearing Romania has some of the best castles in Europe, visiting Dracula’s Castle, Peles and Corvin Castle headed to the top of my Romania must see list.

 We entered Romania from the north-west via Hungary.
 It’s a good place to start a road trip through Romania as it takes you straight to the unique city of Timisoara.
 Before visiting, my only knowledge of Timisoara was that the 1989 Timisoara uprising led to the Romanian Revolution.
 Not much to go on for a first time visitor.

 It turns out Timisoara is a city of many squares, parks, churches and the most interesting architecture I’ve seen in Europe.
 Many of the historic buildings were constructed in Art Nouveau style which explains the quirky, curved lines and in some cases, over-the-top designs.
 It’s a great city for lovers of architecture.